 And we know millions appreciate the efforts we make to make their lives a little bit brighter without having to spend a small fortune.

-Things we know you love right now include our Twin Peaks choccy, our luxurious #6 skincare, our naughty Christmas Elf and the £1m we've raised in just one year for Whizz Kids, Tommy's & Make-a-Wish.
+Things we know you love right now include our Twin Peaks choccy, our luxurious #6 skincare, our reading glasses and the £1m we've raised in just one year for Whizz Kids, Tommy's & Make-a-Wish.

 And we promise we’ll always try and do things right, from putting items meant for grown-ups on higher shelves, to removing kitchen knives from sale because of community concerns about knife crime.